defndaines/meiro/README.md

 Eller's algorithm processes a row at a time, creating forests as it goes.
 It also behaves like Sidewinder, in that it will connect to the next row from one random position in a horizontal corridor.
+When a forest is orphaned, because it does not have a link to the next row, then it is merged with an adjacent forest.
+When the last row is reached, all forests are merged.
+Note that when forests are merged, they can be linked at any two adjacent nodes (i.e., not necessarily the southernmost cell).

 To create a maze using Eller's:
 ```clojure